iapyeh/sshscript/v3a/index.md

+---
+title: "SSHScript v3.0"
+nav_order: 1
+has_children: true
+---

-# SSHScript v3.a.0 Reference Guide, 2026
+# SSHScript v3.0 Reference Guide, 2026

 ## What is SSHScript?